NEPAH Official Contest Rules

 16. In case of a tie, the Head Judge will make the final decision.

-17. Contestants must agree that if they win they will represent the Northeast Puppy or Handler title throughout the title year as explained in the "Expectations of our winners" document.
-This includes refraining from competition in any other leather/puppy/rubber/fetish contest until the conclusion of their Northeast Puppy or Handler Title year unless approved in writing by NEPAH Producers, with the exception of IPTC (International Puppy and Trainer Contest) at which the contestants are encouraged to compete.
+17. Contestants must agree that if they win they will represent the Northeast Pet or Handler title throughout the title year as explained in the "Expectations of our winners" document.
+This includes refraining from competition in any other leather/puppy/rubber/fetish contest until the conclusion of their Northeast Pet or Handler Title year unless approved in writing by NEPAH Producers, with the exception of IPTC (International Puppy and Trainer Contest) at which the contestants are encouraged to compete.
 Additionally titleholders must return to the NEPAH contest the following year to step down from their title, and may be asked to teach or volunteer in other roles.

 18. In the event of a first runner up, the first runner-up agrees to assume the title, privileges, and responsibilities of the winner if the winner resigns or has their title revoked.

-19. The title year is defined as beginning when a contestant is named the winner of the Northeast Puppy and Handler contest and concludes at the following year's contest when a new winner is announced.
+19. The title year is defined as beginning when a contestant is named the winner of the Northeast Pet and Handler contest and concludes at the following year's contest when a new winner is announced.

 20. After the contest, the winners will meet with the Producers to discuss and begin planning how the titleholder will meet the expectations as listed in the "Expectation of winners" document.
 The titleholders will also be expected to sign an additional photo release that covers all future events in which the winner is representing NEPAH as the titleholder.